Harley Quinn is back and aiming for an R-Rating!

 In fact, the DC Universe just wouldn’t be the same without Harley Quinn.

 Despite the divisive reaction to Suicide Squad, the universal DC fanbase seem to be unified in their demand for more Harley Quinn content moving forward and are willing to pay their hard earned money to see Margot Robbie back in the role.
 In light of the DC Cinematic Universe treading on thin ice in the upshot of Justice League’s lukewarm reception, this is fantastic news to the studio heads at Warner Bros, who are currently engaged in a race against time to have Aquaman ready for its December release slot.

 Therefore, it is with no real surprise that Warner Bros are pressing ahead with multiple projects featuring the Gotham City Siren, the first of which is approaching faster than Superman can fly.
-Margot Robbie has confirmed that production on BIRDS OF PREY, an all-female DC blockbuster is set to get underway in January.
+Margot Robbie has confirmed that production on Birds of Prey: And the Fantabulous Emancipation of One Harley Quinn, an all-female DC blockbuster is set to get underway in January.

 In an interview with Collider back in May, Robbie confirmed she had pitched an idea to Warner Bros that would involve Harley and a team of female counterparts teaming together.